joanmarcriera/ceilometer-plugin-fiware/README.md

    # pip install python-monascaclient==1.0.27
    ```

-2. Copy the following files from [Ceilosca package of Monasca-Ceilometer][monasca_ceilometer] into the Ceilometer
+2. Copy the following files from *Ceilosca* component (included in the [latest release][monasca_ceilometer_releases]
-   package at `/usr/lib/python2.7/dist-packages/ceilometer`:
+   of Monasca-Ceilometer) into the Ceilometer package at `/usr/lib/python2.7/dist-packages/ceilometer`:

    ```
    monasca-ceilometer/ceilosca/ceilometer/monasca_client.py